SAHAUTSHA/SITE-Prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

+** 3. What questions about web development do you have after completing your submission?

 After completing this submission, I have many topics and questions about web development.
 My first one would be how would smooth animations be inserted or created?
 Another question would be how a backend would be connected to our submission.
 A backend would be allowed to assign each different user a special playerID, and that playerID could be assigned their unique number of points (dependent on the player's success).
 I also am interested in how to create a website that can take input from a user.
 For example, many websites have a place where users can 'leave a message,' taking in name, email, and inquiry.
 Another question I have for web development is how much Apache is necessary to know.
 Does a Web developer need to be fully skilled in Apache?
 I also wanted to know how someone would go to create an e-commerce website from scratch?
 Another question I would have is more about loading times.
 How could I reduce page loading times if I want to create a website that almost automatically loads within seconds?

-** 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]

 ** 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [YOUR ANSWER HERE]